Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • The ruling reiterates that any limitations must be justified by serious and concrete reasons.

-• The best interests of the child must always prevail in decisions regarding custody.
+• The superior interest of the child must always prevail in decisions concerning custody.

 Conclusions and Final Reflections

 The Court declared the appeal inadmissible, confirming that decisions regarding child custody can only be challenged in cases where there is a violation of the right to family life.
-This clarifies that rulings that limit co-parenting must always be motivated by the need to protect the child and not by mere conflicts between parents.
-Ruling n.
-4327/2024 represents an important step forward in protecting the rights of minors and defining each parent's role.
+This clarifies that rulings limiting co-parenting must always be motivated by the need to protect the child and not by mere conflicts between parents.
+Ruling no. 4327/2024 represents an important step forward in protecting children's rights and defining the role of each parent.

 Bianucci Law Firm